Searching ...

 Plan Your Furniture Layout

-While the house is empty, get the measurements for each room in your new home, including the bedrooms, the living room, and the kitchen.
-In addition, measure the furniture you plan on putting in each room.
-With these measurements, you can plan where your things will go and put them exactly where you want them to go in your new home.
+While the house is empty, measure each room in your new home.
+Focus on where the heavy items go: the bedrooms, the living room, and the kitchen.
+Then, measure the existing furniture you plan on putting in each room.
+These numbers help plan where exactly you want your beds or couches to go in your new home.

 Secure Your Home